Alternatives

 Players: 5–20 | Time: 1–2 hours | Type: Social deduction game

-The most ambitious social deduction game ever made.
-Eliminated players become ghosts who can still influence the game.
+Arguably the most ambitious social deduction game available.
+Players who are out become ghosts who can still influence the game.
 The Storyteller (GM) actively shapes the game with misinformation.
 Multiple scripts with different role combinations.

-Like Mafia because: Night/day cycle, roles, elimination, a game master.
-Different because: Dead players keep playing.
+Like Werewolf because: Night/day cycle, roles, voting people out, a game master.
+Different because: Removed players keep playing as ghosts.
 The GM can lie.
 Far more complex roles with intricate interactions.

 Battlestar Galactica: The Board Game